arinbasu/2019-05-07-ucshss_sem/index.md

   {% elsif page.carpentry == "lc" %}
   Library Carpentry
   {% endif %}

-  workshop,
-  you will need an up-to-date web browser and must be connected to the Internet.
-If you are from UC, not an issue.
-If you are from another educational institution or CDHB, or ESR, and can access Eduroam on the campus, you should be fine.
-Otherwise, please let us know.
+  -styled workshop, you will need an up-to-date web browser and must be connected to the Internet.
+All software and tools will be provided at the workshop site.
+Your computer must be connected to the Internet at UC.
 </p>
 <p>